awsdocs/aws-storagegateway-user-guide/doc_source/backup-novastor.md

 For an export, NovaStor DataCenter/Network must know which tapes are going to be physically taken out of the library\.

 For an import, NovaStor DataCenter/Network recognizes tape media that are exported in the tape library and offers to import them all, either from a data slot or an export slot\.
-Your tape gateway archives tapes in the virtual tape shelf \(VTS\), which is backed by Amazon Glacier\.
+Your tape gateway archives tapes in the virtual tape shelf \(VTS\), which is backed by Glacier\.
 The VTS is referred to as offsite location in NovaStor DataCenter/Network\.

 **To configure media import and export**